 console.log(health.status); // "ok"

 The token is read from the daemon's state.json file at ~/.config/opta/daemon/state.json.
-In browser environments, Code Desktop stores the token in localStorage after initial authentication.
+In native desktop runtime, Code Desktop persists connection secrets in OS keyring-backed storage; in browser/dev runtime, localStorage is used as a compatibility fallback.

 Session Lifecycle